-You can bring up the xvm command line interface in local or cluster mode to do some administrative tasks for the volumes in that domain.
-The xvm:cluster> prompt appears by default, indicating that all XVM physical volumes that you create in this XVM session are in the cluster domain.
+When you bring up the XVM Volume Manager with the xvm command when cluster services are enabled, the xvm:cluster> prompt appears by default, indicating that all XVM physical volumes that you create in this XVM session are in the cluster domain.
 When cluster services are not enabled, the xvm:local> prompt appears, indicating that all XVM physical volumes that you create in this XVM session are in the local domain.

-You can change the current XVM domain by invoking XVM with the -domain option, as described in "Using the XVM CLI" on page 55, or by using the set command of the XVM Volume Manager, as described in "Changing the Current Domain with the set Command" on page 68.
+You can change the current XVM domain by invoking XVM with the -domain option, as described in "Using the XVM CLI" on page 55, or by using the set command of the

+XVM Volume Manager, as described in "Changing the Current Domain with the set Command" on page 68.